JustinDPerkins/vision-fun/container-security/README.md

 # Container Security Challenge

 Welcome to the Container Security Challenge!
-You're a DevSecOps engineer tasked with securing two applications for a fictional company, FinSecure, before a compliance audit.
+You're a DevSecOps engineer tasked helping with a customer PoC/Demo.
 Your goal is to set up a Kubernetes cluster, deploy containerized apps, enforce security policies, and investigate runtime violations.
 This challenge is hands-on and designed to test your skills in Kubernetes, Helm, and container security.
 Expect to struggle, troubleshoot, and learn by diving into documentation.

 > **Note**: Instructions are intentionally high-level.
 Use official documentation for Kubernetes, Helm, and the provided container security tool to complete tasks.
 Success depends on your ability to explore, debug, and verify.